 Female Poverty Rate

-The race least likely to be in poverty in San Rafael is Multiple, with 6.07% below the poverty level.
+The race least likely to be in poverty in San Rafael is Other, with NaN% below the poverty level.

 Veteran Poverty Rate